GRADUATE TRAINING PROGRAM IN BIOMEDICAL SCIENCES & ENGINEERING

 - Molecular, Cell & Developmental Biology

 Each training track offers a complete set of core courses, electives, seminars and journal clubs that provide rigorous training in each of the four broad areas.
 Students may switch training tracks, and we encourage students to take advantage of PBSE's unique opportunities for carrying out interdisciplinary research.
 Questions regarding PBSE may be sent to Dr. Seth Rubin, Director of the program.

-UCSC's graduate Program in Biomedical Sciences and Engineering is supported by training grants from the National Institute of General Medical Science.
+UCSC's graduate Program in Biomedical Sciences and Engineering is supported by training grants from the National Institute of General Medical Science and the National Human Genome Research Institute.